Skip to main content

 How Is Confidentiality Maintained in Practice?

-The ADA mandates strict confidentiality for all collected through a wellness program.
+The ADA mandates strict confidentiality for all medical information collected through a wellness program.
 This information must be kept separate from the employee’s personnel file.
 Employers are typically only permitted to receive data in an aggregate form that does not identify any specific individual.
 This legal requirement is a firewall designed to prevent a manager from ever knowing an employee’s specific blood pressure, cholesterol levels, or hormonal status.

 The practical implementation of this firewall, however, is complex.
 Many employers use third-party wellness vendors to administer their programs and handle the raw data.
 While this creates a layer of separation, it also introduces questions about data security and the potential for re-identification, especially in smaller companies where even aggregated data could inadvertently point to specific individuals.